kinten108101/t-movies/README.md

-T-Movies is yet another TVMazed client with an emphasis on quickly querying for your favorite show and, if running, when will be its next episode.
+T-Movies is yet another TVMazed client with an emphasis on quickly querying for your favorite shows and, if they're running, when will be their next episode.

 T-Movies is live at [t-movies-app.herokuapp.com](https://t-movies-app.herokuapp.com)!